-Yes, Anytime Fitness have free weights in all the clubs, and they have an entire section dedicated to them and the free weights strength training.
 Free weights are among the most important accessories for strength and endurance training, not to mention muscle mass gain.
-So, let’s see what Anytime Fitness has to offer in terms of free weights;
+So, let’s see in detail what Anytime Fitness has to offer in terms of free weights;

 Types of Free Weights and Related Exercises at Anytime Fitness